-This course is part of the CFA Institute's University Recognition Program.
-This means that our degree course(s) incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK).
-We provide a solid grounding in the CBOK which will position you well to sit the CFA exams.
+Get ahead with your studies towards the CFA examinations.
+We are part of the CFA Institute's University Affiliation Program, which means that our courses incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK).

 As a student on this course, you might be eligible for a CFA scholarship.
 This would entitle you to reduced CFA exam fees, including accompanying relevant materials.